boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 'keepalives':
 : Providers a set of parameters for testing the aliveness of the server.

+'discontinuity-time':
+: The time on the most recent occasion at which the client suffered a discontinuity.

+'cert-errors':
+: Number of connection failures due to certificate issues.

+'rpk-errors':
+: Number of RPK-related connection failures.

 # TACACS+ Client Module

 This module uses types and groupings defined in {{!RFC6991}}, {{!RFC8341}}, {{!RFC8343}}, {{!RFC8529}}, {{!RFC9640}}, {{!RFC9641}},